fullmeteor172/DokuSolver/Readme.md

 - Need to add a Menu screen
 - Need to add a You won screen
 - Need to add make use of that screen scaling var for 4k monitors
+- Need to fix the check() with a better system for 3x3
 - Go to bed, I never seem to be able to sleep on time...

 ### Screen Shots: